maryam-shahdoust/SimMapNet/README.md

 <img src="figures/SimMapNet_final.drawio.png" style="width:45%;" align=right>

 The SOS network in E. coli is a well-known regulatory network involved in the bacterial DNA damage response.
 Here, we use SimMapNet to infer the SOS GRN using gene expression data and GO similarity information.
+The SimMapNet gets the gene expression matrix and the matrix of distance between genes and give the estimation of precision matrix which is sparced using quantile thresholding.
+This estimation transfer to a binary matrix as an adjacency matrix of the network.